• Skip to main content

 Below are the ingredients you will need and possible substitutions in case you don’t have an ingredient on hand.
 However, for specific measurements of each ingredient, scroll down to the printable recipe card at the bottom of the blog post.

 • Potatoes.
 Russet potatoes or Yukon Gold potatoes work the best.
 I had russet potatoes on hand.
-However, I really like the buttery flavor and creamy texture of the Yukon gold potatoes for this recipe.
+However, I really like the buttery flavor and creamy texture of the Yukon gold potatoes for this potato casserole recipe.

 • Butter.
 Real butter tastes the best.
 However, you could use margarine if you have that on hand.